Guide to Wahoo SYSTM: Fitness tracking and workouts for your smart trainer

 Ideal for beginners, the essential (stock) training plans involve three workouts per week on Tuesday, Thursday and Saturdays, although these days can be swapped around.
 Designed to be practical, the mid-week sessions are usually shorter with longer sessions reserved for the weekend.
 To keep them as simple as possible, making them great for anyone who wants no-fuss training, they don’t include any strength, yoga or mental training, but these can be added in manually if desired.

-For those who want more dedicated training, there’s also building block training plans.
-These are three and four week training blocks that can be put together to form an overall customised training plan.
+For those who want more dedicated training, there are also building block training plans.
+These are three and four-week training blocks that can be put together to form an overall customised training plan.
 They’re perfect for anyone who has more specific training needs, for example if you’re targeting an event, where the stock training plans may be a bit too generic or simple.

 Unless you’re confident in creating your own plan, it may be best to stick to the stock options to start off with, although Wahoo has guides to help with creating custom plans here.